Enable sensitivity labels for Office files in SharePoint and OneDrive

-SharePoint doesn't automatically apply sensitivity labels to existing files that you've already encrypted using Azure Information Protection labels.
-Instead, to get the features to work after you enable sensitivity labels for Office files in SharePoint and OneDrive, complete these tasks:
+SharePoint and OneDrive don't automatically apply sensitivity labels to existing files that you've already encrypted using Azure Information Protection labels.
+Instead, for the features to work after you enable sensitivity labels for Office files in SharePoint and OneDrive, complete these tasks:

-SharePoint can't process encrypted files when the label that applied the encryption has either of the following configurations for encryption:
+SharePoint and OneDrive can't process encrypted files when the label that applied the encryption has any of the following configurations for encryption:

 - User access to content expires is set to a value other than Never.

-For labels with either of these encryption configurations, the labels aren't displayed to users in Office on the web.
+For labels with any of these encryption configurations, the labels aren't displayed to users in Office for the web.
 Additionally, the new capabilities can't be used with labeled documents that already have these encryption settings.
 For example, these documents won't be returned in search results, even if they are updated.

 For an encrypted document that grants edit permissions to a user, copying can't be blocked in the web versions of the Office apps.

-Office desktop apps and mobile apps don't support coauthoring for files that are labeled with encryption.
+By default, Office desktop apps and mobile apps don't support co-authoring for files that are labeled with encryption.
 These apps continue to open labeled and encrypted files in exclusive editing mode.

-If a labeled document is uploaded to SharePoint and the label applied encryption by using an account from a service principal name, the document can't be opened in Office on the web.
+If a labeled document is uploaded to SharePoint or OneDrive and the label applied encryption by using an account from a service principal name, the document can't be opened in Office for the web.
 Example scenarios include Microsoft Cloud App Security and a file sent to Teams by email.

 Users can experience save problems after going offline or into a sleep mode when instead of using Office for the web, they use the desktop and mobile apps for Word, Excel, or PowerPoint.
 For these users, when they resume their Office app session and try to save changes, they see an upload failure message with an option to save a copy instead of saving the original file.

-Documents that have been encrypted in the following ways can't be opened in Office on the web:
+Documents that have been encrypted in the following ways can't be opened in Office for the web: